 Whilst Gym WYS24, offers its members late hour access to the facility with a fingerprint scan.

-In 2020, the Chinese consumer is more service oriented than ever before.
-For example, it is a well-known fact that Chinese customers are very demanding, as they expect amazing service 24/7 and this service must make the customers lives easier.
+In 2021, the Chinese consumer is more service-oriented than ever before.
+For example, it is a well-known fact that Chinese customers are very demanding, as they expect amazing service 24/7 and this service must make the customers’ lives easier.
 Customers are now expecting an even more personalised service.

-In 2020, like many other brands, Luckin coffee in Shanghai began to increase its customers via private location groups (dependent on the store location).
-These groups are used for promotions, announcements of pop-up events and sales, weekly draws, mini games, and other online products.
+In 2021, like many other brands, Luckin coffee in Shanghai began to increase its customers via private location groups (dependent on the store location).
+These groups are used for promotions, announcements of pop-up events and sales, weekly draws, mini-games, and other online products.

 However, WeChat doesn’t provide an option to view the WeChat ID of the followers, therefore, there’s little chance of having a private conversation or being able to check whether the follower is a “bot”.
 To overcome this, brands started adding potential followers, customers, and friends, to private group chats.

 A unique feature of the Chinese digital market is its fast-paced development.
-For example, something that was a main stream yesterday, might be not an option tomorrow.
+For example, something that was mainstream yesterday might be not an option tomorrow.
 However, a lot of foreign brands do not adapt to these changes, which leads to weaker product visibility and decreasing brand loyalty.

 Today, in order to get a space on the Tmall platform, foreign brands must go through a detailed assessment by Alibaba’s representatives, in order to find out whether they’ll have a “fighting chance” on this platform.
 This includes an analysis of the brand’s mindset.
 Only flexible and adaptable brands” are able to receive a green light and join the platform.